-Despite, or maybe thanks to its age, email delivers in our experience the highest ROI for B2B lead generation efforts.
+Despite, or maybe thanks to its age, email and B2B Newsletters still deliver, in our experience, the highest ROI for B2B lead generation efforts.

 Facebook and social media are beginning to gain acceptance for B2B audiences, but email still reigns supreme with older and more conservative demographics and industries.

 But email has changed a lot over the years and we need to update our strategies to match.
 So how exactly has email changed?
 Keep reading…

 We now READ email mostly on our mobiles – And this is doubly true for work emails.
 This means that email needs to be SHORT and conform well to the tall and narrow shape of mobile screens.
 The days where a newsletter could have 2 or 3 columns are long gone.